 The next unicorn?

-Researching drone delivery
+Researching drone food delivery

 Perfecting the technology

-At the time we were perfecting our drone delivery service Elon Musk was also perfecting his Space X reusable rocket technology.
+At the time we were perfecting our drone food delivery service Elon Musk was also perfecting his Space X reusable rocket technology.
 We went through the same highs and lows as Elon and occasionally we’d send him updates on our progress.
 We like to think that in a small way our struggles and our perseverance inspired him in some of his darkest hours.

-Getting the end user delivery system to work consistently was a struggle, our first system the Predictive Enabled Altitude Drop Orientation setup failed so many times that we invented the Pre-Enabled New Initiation System.
+Getting the end-user delivery system to work consistently was a struggle.
+Our first system the Predictive Enabled Altitude Drop Orientation setup failed so many times that we invented the Pre-Enabled New Initiation System.
 Which has proved well worth the effort.
 We’re currently in talks with the Patent Office about our application which they say has some naming issues.